meteor/meteor/docs/source/commandline.md

 <h2 id="meteorgenerate"> meteor generate </h2>

-``meteor generate`` is a command for generating scaffolds for your current project. when ran without arguments, it will ask you what is the name of the model you want to generate, if you do want methods for your api and publications.
+``meteor generate`` is a command for generating scaffolds for your current project.
+When ran without arguments, it will ask you what is the name of the model you want to generate, if you do want methods for your api and publications.
 It can be used as a command line only operation as well.